oxcamne/oxcam/docs/index.md

 Organizers are assigned different access rights depending on their need to modify the database.
 All have the ability to search/view member information, event registrations, etc.

 Users are identified by email address.
-They login by specifying their email address, then clicking on a link containing a one-time security code sent to them to verify they own the email address.
+They login by specifying their email address, then clicking on a link containing a one-time security code sent to them to verify that they own the email address.

 The landing page of the database application is reached at, for example, [https://oxcamne.pythonanywhere.com/oxcam](https://oxcamne.pythonanywhere.com/oxcam) for the OxCamNE database hosted on PythonAnywhere and looks like: